redis-stack/redis-stack-docs/docs/stack/clients/om-clients/stack-python.md

 redis.exceptions.ConnectionError: Error 61 connecting to localhost:6379.
 Connection refused.
 ```

-then you need to start the Redis Docker container if using Docker, or set the `REDIS_OM_URL` environment variable if using Redis Enterprise Cloud.
+then you need to start the Redis Docker container if using Docker, or set the `REDIS_OM_URL` environment variable if using Redis Cloud.

 If you've set the `REDIS_OM_URL` environment variable, and the code errors with something like this on startup: